iNeedHelpX/iNeedHelpX/README.md

 - 👀 I live in Toronto Canada.

 - 💞️ reach me at jpak0444@gmail.com
-- 🧧 send me BTC to this address 189JGpmZssvJtJuoEmskDcCydhhZtDxJQn
+- 🧧 send me #Bitcoin to this address 189JGpmZssvJtJuoEmskDcCydhhZtDxJQn

 # <h1 align="center" id="heading">My dog Seven as a puppy.
 He is now 10 years old</h1>